 Today, I want to let those entrepreneurs know they are not alone.
 There are many ways we can’t control the ongoing situation.
 What we can control is how we respond to it, and how we support small businesses.

-Small businesses across Canada need our support.
+Small businesses across the country need our support.
 Here are eight meaningful ways to do that now.

 If a business’s website doesn’t have up-to-date information, check their Facebook, Instagram, and Twitter feeds.
 You can also sign up for their mailing list or give them a call.

-I love giving gift cards for small businesses because it’s a great way to support them.
+I love giving gift cards for small businesses because it’s a great way to put your money where your mouth is.
 You not only guarantee income to the business you recommend, you also send a new customer to their store or website.

-If a small business has done you right, return the favor by leaving them a glowing recommendation on a review site like Yelp, Zagat, TripAdvisor, Angie's List, HomeAdvisor, Groupon, OpenTable, or GrubHub.
+If a small business has done you right, return the favour by leaving them a glowing recommendation on a review site like Yelp, TripAdvisor or Just Dial.
 Be sure to mention they’re a small business.
 Share the name of the owner or any employees who gave you great service.
-And be specific about why this business is one of your favorites.
+And be specific about why this business is one of your favourites.

 Can’t imagine shopping without Amazon?
 That doesn’t mean you can’t support small businesses at the same time.
-Last year Amazon reported that 30,000 Canadian small and medium-sized businesses collectively exceeded over $900 million in sales on Amazon Canada’s online stores
+Amazon reports that over half the items they sell worldwide are from SMBs.

 This suggestion is as good for you as it is for your local gym or fitness studio.
 Many studios operate a model where the instructors are independent small business owners (contractors) who depend on customers taking their classes to earn fees.

-It only takes a few days of social distancing before you can start to feel sluggish and stir-crazy.
+It only took a few days of social distancing before I started to feel sluggish and stir-crazy.
 Luckily, some small gyms and studios are offering new fee-based online classes.
-Flare Magazine recently published a roundup of gyms offering virtual fitness classes across Canada, including Misfit Studios, 6ix Cycle and more.
+Many studios across the country offer online classes.
 Look for these online fitness options and join in!

 Want information on how to navigate your changing business during these times?
-View our on-demand virtual event with Mark Cuban.
+Sign up for our virtual on-demand webinar with Mark Cuban.